yaesetti/mc322/README.md

 ## Disclaimer for Task 4
 Even tough the Task Description actively discourage unnecessary keyboard interactions, most outputs made by the program currently require the user to press `Enter` to continue, in order to improve readability and overall aesthetics.

+## Disclaimer for Task 5
+Documentation is temporally implemented in Brazilian Portuguese.
+Will be changed later on.
+Getters and Setters are intentionally not documented because are too simple.

 ## Current Classes
 Hero Classes: Mutant, Specialist<br>
 <br>